 Ear problems in dogs

-Ear problems in dogs are common and they usually have an underlying cause.
+Ear problems or infections in dogs are common and they usually have an underlying cause.
 Causes include bacterial or fungal overgrowth, parasites such as ear mites, a skin allergy or they may be associated with regular swimming, which leads to trapped water within the ear canal.

 This article was written by a FirstVet vet